TRESA Resources & Guidance

 3

-• Rules for new administrative money penalties for black-and-white violations of the Code or other TRESA regulations
+• Rules for new administrative money penalties for minor, black-and-white infractions, such as an advertising violation.

 FAQ

-The Real Estate and Business Brokers Act, also known as REBBA, is an act that regulates the relations of all participants and processes of the Ontario real estate market.
+The Real Estate and Business Brokers Act, also known as REBBA, was the act that regulated the relations of all participants and processes of the Ontario real estate market.
+It was officially replaced by the Trust in Real Estate Services Act (TRESA) in December 2023.

 Learn more about REBBA